 Planning for an intentional summer is a great investment into your family.
-Use this summer bucket list printable to brainstorm and create a list of activities your family would like to complete together as a family over the summer months.
+Use this summer bucket list printable to brainstorm and create a list of activities your family would like to complete together over the summer months.

 I’m kind of glad it’s almost summer time, not because I particularly like hot weather (I don’t) but because it will give us a chance to have some intentional family time.

-The last two summers I have either been pregnant or in the newborn baby phase, so I’m excited to make the most of this summer with my 3 kids… even more so since my oldest heads off to Kindergarten in the fall which I’m still in complete denial about!
+The last two summers I have either been pregnant or in the newborn baby phase, so I’m excited to make the most of this summer with my 3 kids… even more so since my oldest is now in school so his summer days are a real treat for him as well.

 Recently I was reminded we only have 18 summers to invest in our children before they head off to college.
 While that seems so far off with my own little ones, I know it will be here before I know it.